cottsak/DevCookie/README.md

 1. [`Install-Package DevCookie`](https://www.nuget.org/packages/DevCookie/)

 2. Ensure that you're [using Autofac for MVC so you can register dependencies](http://docs.autofac.org/en/latest/integration/mvc.html#quick-start).
-Sorry, but for now we're taking a hard dependancy on Autofac.
+Sorry, but for now we're taking a hard dependency on Autofac.

 3. Register the Autofac module and specify your dev cookie secret key: `builder.RegisterModule(new DevAccessModule("U4SdMn12dTkLT4aktB75fvdpPcqnmEBc39aufs3QlGo6x2SZYo"));` (<< don't use this key!)

-## I don't have any user authenticaton so I want to use DevCookie to protect my whole site
+## I don't have any user authentication so I want to use DevCookie to protect my whole site

 1. When registering the `DevAccessModule`, use the `useAsGlobalAuthFilter` flag: `builder.RegisterModule(new DevAccessModule("U4SdMn12dTkLT4aktB75fvdpPcqnmEBc39aufs3QlGo6x2SZYo", useAsGlobalAuthFilter: true));`